Do-it-yourself, or pro se, divorce has never been easier or more accessible than it is right now.

 There’s a lot to consider in longer marriages.

-• Depending on the circumstances, spousal support comes into play.
+- Depending on the circumstances, spousal support may be ordered.

-• You have to account for all of these variables and many, many others.
+- You have to account for all of these variables and many others.

 Risks of DIY Divorce

-While DIY divorce comes with certain potential benefits—namely cost and time—it also comes with certain potential risks.
+While DIY divorce offers certain potential benefits—namely, cost and time savings—it also carries risks.

 A pro se approach may seem like a great idea, and depending on the circumstances, it may be a good match.
 It can streamline the process and cut down expenses.
 But it may also cause more trouble than you anticipate.

 Realistically assess your situation and make the right call.
 It may still be in your best interest to consult a divorce lawyer.
-Someone who has been through this will be able to look at your case and tell you whether or not it’s a fit.
+Someone who has been through this will be able to review your case and tell you whether it’s a fit.

-Even if you do go DIY, you may also want to have an attorney look over your paperwork before you finalize things.
+Even if you go the DIY route, you may want to have an attorney or paralegal review your paperwork.
 In either case, a one-time consultation is cheaper than other options and may still save you in the long run.

 Related Reading: How To Get Divorced In California